BLACK HELICOPTERS

 "Call me Glenn."

 Glenn placed a benevolent hand on the Kansan's shoulder...
 Charley had to be... twenty-four, twenty-five?
 Well, you took Conks where you find them, in the heartland, especially...
-Glenn admitted... especially in places where half the jobs depended on jails, public or private.
+Glenn admitted... especially in communities where half the jobs depended on jails, public or private.

 "That," he began with a sigh of profundity, "is what makes democracy great.
 It means letting us follow our own consciences towards a coming to of... well... rational conclusions.
 Listen to Morty..." he advised, gently turning Punick towards the podium.
 The figure was tiny, this far away, but the voice, amplified by the black, omnidirectional speakers overhead, thundered magnificently: